 IV Push and IV Drip – 2 Main Types of IV Therapy

 There are 2 main types of IV Therapy, known as IV Push and IV Drip.

-The main difference is duration of the treatment and amount of injected fluids.
+The main differences are the duration of the treatment and the amount of injected fluids.

-Both IV Push and IV Drip allow for 90-100% vitamin absorption.
+Both IV Push and IV Drip treatments allow for 90-100% vitamin absorption.

-An IV Drip is a type of intravenous treatment that is slowly infused into the bloodstream via a plastic catheter that is inserted into the vein.
+An IV Drip is a type of intravenous treatment that is slowly infused into the bloodstream via a plastic catheter inserted into the vein.

 To administer an IV Drip, a small plastic tube (catheter) is inserted into a vein using a needle that is then quickly removed once the plastic tube is advanced into the vein.